helium/HIP/0061-wifi-dao.md

 *50B pre-mine, 66B emitted in year 1

-At the end of a given epoch, WiFi subDAO oracles relay start balance, current balance, and total amount of WDT Data Credits created and relay to the L1 HNT emissions contract.
+At the end of a given epoch, WiFi subDAO oracles relay start balance, current balance, and total amount of HWIFI Data Credits created and relay to the L1 HNT emissions contract.
 The emissions contract subsequently distributes the determined amount of HNT as per the Protocol Score to the WiFi subDAO multi-signature wallet, the addresses of which comprise the set of oracles of the WiFi Network.

 The subDAO operations fund is intended to allow the DNP to perform bespoke operations to create and sustain network growth.
 The primary use case of the operations fund is to fund all state transition transaction fees to the L1, but can be deployed in any manner of ways as per subDAO governance.
 Such incentives could include

 1. Surge-pricing style dynamic multipliers based on data transfer activity for individual regions
 2. Bespoke incentives for oracles and manufacturers on the basis of changing network demands

-Once emissions are distributed to hotspots and oracles, WDT owners can either redeem their holdings for underlying HNT against the treasury reserve automatically, hold for redemptions at a later time, or lock up their WDT for veWDT in a process similar to the veHNT mechanism described in HIP 51.
+Once emissions are distributed to hotspots and oracles, HWIFI owners can either redeem their holdings for underlying HNT against the treasury reserve automatically, hold for redemptions at a later time, or lock up their HWIFI for veHWIFI in a process similar to the veHNT mechanism described in HIP 51.

-Users can choose to delegate their veWDT for three core purposes:
+Users can choose to delegate their veHWIFI for three core purposes:

 1. Stakeholder staking to specific hotspots or service providers.
 2. Oracle delegation in order to earn future emissions.